 The nursing theory can help patients, managers, and other healthcare professionals understand the unique contribution nurses make to healthcare services.

 It is essential to know the theory underpinning nursing practice because it can help nurses make better decisions and care for their patients.
-We have shared the information above.

 More Resources for Nursing Theory